 - Cash: The Autobiography – Johnny Cash

-Most LifeBook Memoirs are autobiographies, as our authors want to share their full life story with their children, grandchildren, and friends.
+Most LifeBooks are autobiographies, as our authors want to share their full life story with their children, grandchildren and friends.
 Given that an author’s family and friends are usually more familiar with them in the present day, the chapters on childhood and family history are often the most illuminating … and surprising!
-It’s very common for the recipients of a LifeBook Memoir to learn something entirely new about their loved one; it’s also common that they gape in awe at how their grandfather looked as a young man!
+It’s very common for the recipients of a LifeBook to learn something entirely new about their loved one; it’s also common that they gape in awe at how their grandfather looked as a young man!

 Whereas an autobiography tells a full life story, a memoir focuses on one specific aspect of its author’s story.
-You’ve probably heard the phrase “political memoirs” before – a political memoir tends to focus solely, or at least predominantly, on its author’s time in politics, leaving their childhood, family life, and hobbies aside.
-Of course, there are many other forms of memoir besides politics: a basketball player might prefer to focus only on his sporting life, a traveler might want to share her adventures, or someone with a certain medical condition might wish to analyse their life through this lens.
+You’ve probably heard the phrase ‘political memoirs’ before – a political memoir tends to focus solely, or at least predominantly, on its author’s time in politics, leaving their childhood, family life and hobbies aside.
+Of course, there are many other forms of memoir besides politics: a cricketer might prefer to focus only on his sporting life, a traveller might want to share her adventures or someone with a certain medical condition might wish to analyse their life through this lens.
 In all of these scenarios, a memoir focuses on a significant part of its author’s life.

 These are a few examples of memoirs which have been published in the UK:

 - War Doctor – David Nott

 - Hunger: A Memoir of (My) Body – Roxane Gay

 - I Know Why the Caged Bird Sings – Maya Angelou

 - The Downing Street Years – Margaret Thatcher

 - Friends, Lovers, and the Big Terrible Thing – Matthew Perry